Having Minimally Invasive Mitral Valve Replacement

 Before the surgery, you and your doctor will talk about what kind of valve will work best for you.
 You may be given a biological valve.
 This is a valve made from cow or pig tissue.
 Or you may be given a mechanical valve.
 This is an artificial valve made from metal and other materials.

 Each type of valve has different risks and benefits.
 Biological valves need to be replaced in 10 to 15 years.
-Mechanical valves don’t need to be replaced, but you need to take blood-thinner medicine for life.
-This is to help prevent clots that can form on the valve and may cause stroke.
+Mechanical valves are more durable and can last for very long times, but you need to take blood-thinner medicine for life.
+This is to help prevent clots that can form on the valve and may cause stroke or the functioning part of the valve to become frozen.
 Make sure to talk with your doctor about the kinds of follow-up care needed for each type.

 What to tell your healthcare provider

 Tell your doctor about all the medicines you take.
 This includes over-the-counter medicines such as ibuprofen.
-It also includes vitamins, herbs, and other supplements.
-And tell your doctor if you:
+It also includes vitamins, herbs, and other supplements or recreational drugs.
+And tell your healthcare team if you:

 Have had any recent changes in your health, such as an infection or fever